Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-editor-qna.md

 -    **A**: Thanks for the reminder.
 It's definitely something we want to take a look at adding eventually.

 ## Giving more power to the scripting engine
--    **Q**:
-1. Is there any plans that allow for some sort of lower level access to world data on the server?
+-    **Q**: Is there any plans that allow for some sort of lower level access to world data on the server?
 So instead of having to call setblock/fill we can get whole chunks from a function call modify them then put them back into the world.
-2. Are there any plans that allow users to change how many commands are able to be in the command queue?
+-    **Q**: Are there any plans that allow users to change how many commands are able to be in the command queue?
 Because 128 can be limiting for some jobs.
-3. Is there a possibility that there will be a way of at world startup running JS before the RP and BP get loaded?
+-    **Q**: Is there a possibility that there will be a way of at world startup running JS before the RP and BP get loaded?
 This would allow for things like dynamically generating textures and items at run time and make doing stuff like tinkers construct much much much faster
--    **A**:
-1. We would love to provide more performant block APIs.
+-    **A**: We would love to provide more performant block APIs.
 I agree that setBlock can be a bit too costly for multiblock operations and fill is too restrictive when trying to set different block types.
 We've also discussed the possibility of having worker threads to perform large computations without bogging down the main server thread.
-2. The command queue restriction is something we can look into.
+-    **A**: The command queue restriction is something we can look into.
 Would it be helpful for you to have an API to query the command queue size?
 I'd love to here more about the scenarios where you're impacted by the limit.
-3. We haven't looked into this yet but it's something we'll consider.
+-    **A**: We haven't looked into this yet but it's something we'll consider.

 ## Entity AI
 -    **Q**: Will we ever see the depth of entity behavior control like there is for simulated player (minecraft/server-gametest)?
 A lot of the entity behavior components are controlled on the JSON side.
 What would it look like to move those to the script API side?